bplaat/zaheer/README.md

 # The Kora 16-bit Processor Project
 The Kora processor is a new processor based on the Neva processor, but extremely expanded and better in every way.
-The processor has a classic CISC instruction which is inspired by the x86, 68000, ARM and RISC-V instruction sets.
+The processor has a classic CISC instruction with some RISC features which is inspired by the x86, 68000, ARM and RISC-V instruction sets.

 Made by [Bastiaan van der Plaat](https://bastiaan.ml/)